 Prostate cancer and disease are significant issues, but too little known about, with prostate disease affecting nearly one man in two at some stage in his life and one man in ten being at risk of prostate cancer.
-There has been progress made over the past two decades in in the treatment and support for men with prostate cancer and disease.
-The survival rate during this period has doubled, and with greater diagnosis and newer treatments coming on board.
+There has been progress made over the past two decades in the treatment and support for men with prostate cancer and disease.
+With greater diagnosis and newer treatments coming on board, the survival rate during this period has doubled.
 There were over 32,675 new registrations of men with prostate cancer between 2004 and 2014 and 9,133 deaths of men in Scotland from prostate cancer during that period.
-In 2014 there were over 3200 men diagnosed with prostate cancer, and 985 men died from it in Scotland.
-5% of the male population over 65 is living with prostate cancer
+5% of the male population over 65 is living with prostate cancer. [i] In 2017 there were 3,518 men diagnosed with prostate cancer, and 986 men died from it in Scotland. [ii]

-This project is being taken forward jointly with the University of Stirling Cancer Care Research Centre we have been taking forward research into future prostate services and treatment needs in light of the projected increase in incidence.
-This is focussing on the perspectives of clinicians.
+In 2017 and 2018, this project was taken forward jointly with the University of Stirling Cancer Care Research Centre into future prostate services and treatment needs in light of the projected increase in incidence.
+This focused on the perspectives of clinicians.

-For further information about our research programme please contact Gareth McAteer – Patient Research and Policy Co-ordinator via email@example.com.
+For further information about our research programme please email email@example.com